 Although the 2003 EIS analyzed oil and gas drilling in the San Juan Basin generally, operators wanting to drill new wells in the area must seek and receive approval for specific drilling via an application for a permit to drill (APD) submitted to BLM.
 When BLM receives an APD, it prepares an EA examining the environmental impacts of the proposed drilling.
 Beginning in 2010, BLM began receiving APDs for drilling in the Mancos Shale.
 Development interest in the area increased quickly, and between early 2012 and April 2014, seventy new wells were completed in the Mancos Shale area.
-In 2014, recognizing the potential for additional Mancos Shale development, BLM had a new RFDS prepared to evaluate the Mancos Shale's potential for oil and gas development.
+In 2014, recognizing the potential for additional Mancos Shale development.
 The 2014 RFDS estimated that full development of the Mancos Shale would result in 3,960 new wells.